gnosischain/specs/shutter/low-level.md

 - Messages they received on the p2p network.
 - Messages they produced and broadcast themselves.
-- Messages they received as the `message` argument of `DecryptionProgressSubmitted` events emitted by the sequencer contract at `SEQUENCER_ADDRESS`.

 If a message `keys_message` is not valid according to `check_decryption_keys_message(keys_message, eon)` it is ignored: